nbdd0121/MW-Avatar/README.md

 	* `readfile`: Use php's readfile to serve the file directly.
 	* `accel`   : Use nginx's X-Accel-Redirect to serve the file directly.
 	* `sendfile`: Use X-SendFile header to serve the file.
 Need lighttpd or apache with mod_xsendfile.
+* `$wgAvatarLogInRC` (boolean), default to true.
+When set to true, avatar logs are shown in the recent changes, so it is easier to spot bad avatars and take actions.
+Set to false can prevent avatar changes from affecting determining active users.
 * You can set user rights:
 	* `avatarupload`: User need this right to upload ones' own avatar.
 	* `avataradmin`: User need this right to delete others' avatars.